Transportation of soils contaminated with flammable liquids

 Documentation

 A dangerous goods shipping document must accompany each consignment of dangerous goods, unless exempted by the TDG Regulations.
-The consignor (shipper) is responsible for supplying the shipping document to the carrier (Section 3.1).
-More information can be found in the TDG Bulletin – Shipping Document and TDG Bulletin – Residue - Last Contained.
+As per Section 3.1 of the TDG Regulations, the consignor is responsible for supplying the shipping document to the carrier.
+More information can be found in the Shipping document.

-For details on alternate and additional documentation requirements, consult Part 3 (Documentation) of the TDG Regulations.
+For details on alternate and additional documentation requirements, consult Part 3 of the TDG Regulations.

-A Hazardous Waste Manifest or Recycle Docket is used when shipping dangerous goods intended for treatment, disposal or recycling.
-These serialized pre-printed forms are available free of charge from the appropriate provincial or territorial authority, or from the Waste Reduction and Management Division, Environment and Climate Change Canada (ECCC).
+A hazardous waste manifest or recycle docket is used when shipping dangerous goods intended for treatment, disposal or recycling.
+These serialized pre-printed forms are available free of charge from the appropriate provincial or territorial authority or from the Waste Reduction and Management Division at Environment and Climate Change Canada (ECCC).
+These documents may be used to fulfill the TDG Regulations if they meet the requirements of Part 3.

 Means of containment